IvanTrujilloTrujillo/data_science_template/project_structure.md

 Extract relevant components (year, month, day, hour, minute) from date/time data to capture seasonal patterns or time-dependent trends.

+#### Creating new variables

+Sometimes can be helpfull to create new variables from the existing ones.
+This could help the model to better capture the intrinsic relationships between the variables.

 ### Handling Imbalanced Data

 Class imbalance issues happen when the objetive variable has classes that are underrepresenting, this is, when there is less data of one or more classes than the others.
 This can lead a poor performance of the model because it tends more to tag the data as the majority classes or to not learn enough from the minority classes.